 Luckily, nutritious food options are bountiful in Greater Palm Springs.
 With its 300-day growing season, the Coachella Valley is a natural with a cornucopia ranging from fresh citrus, table grapes and a mother lode of dates to lettuce, peppers, onions, sweet corn, carrots and broccoli.

-“Southern California has no shortage of amazing chefs, and they love it here in part due to the bounty of fresh grown produce at their fingertips,” says Rick Blackburn, Vice President, Convention Sales & Destination Services at the Greater Palm Springs CVB.
+“Southern California has no shortage of amazing chefs, and they love it here in part due to the bounty of fresh grown produce at their fingertips,” says Rick Blackburn, Vice President, Convention Sales & Destination Services at Visit Greater Palm Springs.

 “Picture having a catered dinner at the edge of a farm, with everyone seated at a long table.
 It’s 75 degrees and everything your attendees are eating was grown only steps away.
 You can’t do that in too many places, especially where the weather is perfect!”